Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 Leopard relaxing in a tree at Chobe National Park

-How to spend a day in Serondela
+How to spend a day on the Chobe Riverfront

 Morning Boat Cruise